-Qualified Medical Child Support Orders (QMCSO) - Applies only to Group Contracts
+Qualified Medical Child Support Orders (QMCSO)

 What is a QMCSO?

 A QMCSO is an order from the appropriate state court requiring a group health plan to provide coverage for a participant's child.
 QMCSO provisions do not define the term "child" or provide a maximum age limit.
 An order is qualified if it: